- [title] Wyrd Sisters

 the term the British tend to use for any meal taken between 4.30 and 7

-pm, which may therefore include a nice, juicy turbot.
+pm, which may therefore perfectly well include a nice, juicy turbot.

 I must have read Wyrd Sisters close to twenty times by now, and except for the last time this nice bit of foreshadowing completely passed me by.